- LIVING FOR FREE and GIVING

-Into its 5th month, open 24 hours every day, over 15,000 absolutely free items, many new, were given away.
+Into its 5th month, open 24 hours every day, over 15,000 absolutely free items, hundreds new, were given away, demonstrating how well we can build communities to take care of each other.
+Dennis says love isn’t conditional, so everyone is welcome to take gifts.
 Also, surf skis & boards, kids table/chairs and slippery dip were put out daily in the park FREE TO USE (not to take home).

 The shed transformed

-A dirty, dingy, dangerous and unhygienic space, not cleaned for months/years, used for drugs, excessive drinking & living/storing things in, that many people wouldn’t enter, was transformed with love & daily cleaning (+ high pressure water and vac blower) to be a safe, vibrant, family friendly space that hundreds more people were visiting and enjoying.
+A little used space was transformed with love & daily cleaning (+ high pressure water and vac blower) to be a safe, vibrant, family friendly space that hundreds more people were visiting and enjoying.

 Dozens of benefits

 Some of the thousands of comments

-Our abundance is via hundreds of practical ways to love & support each other without limit: growing free food, giving accommodation and building homes, giving clothes and things for free (like our Brunswick shop), teaching health, yoga and many practical life skills that we planned to run in the shed, giving the elderly a hand and offering many services, workshops etc – all for free.
+Our abundance is via hundreds of practical ways to love and support each other freely and without limit: growing free food, offering accommodation and building homes, giving clothes and things for free (like our Brunswick shop), teaching health, communication, yoga and many practical life skills (that we had begun to run in the shed), giving the elderly a hand and offering many services, workshops etc – all for free.
 I'm happy to share methods on how we can do all this and more.
 The book 'Ubuntu' by Michael Tellinger covers this beautifully.
 Love, Dennis.

 I use love to create the shops with no money, just people's generosity.
 The videos of previous shops show the great results from doing that.